Keyboard shortcuts

 How Rspack Custom Binding Works

-In the Before state, your project uses the default Rspack binding.
+Your project uses the default Rspack binding.
 This is created solely from crate:rspack_binding_api, the core glue layer between Rust and Node.js.

 flowchart LR